humphd/learn-travis/README.md

 deploy:
   provider: heroku
   api_key:
-    secure: oFXC5D8PCoxn...(truncated due to length)
+    secure: oFXC5D8PCoxn...(truncated encrypted key)
   app: learn-travis
 ```

 This is the info Travis needs to deploy my code after a successful build (i.e., all tests pass).

-Next I found that I needed to tell Heroku about the binary dependenies for the `image-to-ascii` module (see [bug](https://github.com/mcollina/heroku-buildpack-graphicsmagick/issues/27)).
-It uses a number of libraries that need to exist in the operating system, all of which I'll add to an `Aptfile`:
+Next I need to deal with the same binary dependencies for the `image-to-ascii` module (see [bug](https://github.com/mcollina/heroku-buildpack-graphicsmagick/issues/27)) on Heroku that I did on Travis (the `.travis.yml` file isn't enough for Heroku).
+The various libraries I need to to exist in the operating system will go in an `Aptfile`:

 ```
 graphicsmagick